 3. Optional: You may also include a piece of artistic or performance work, but this is not required.

-Please send your portfolio directly to the College of the Humanities Office by March 1st:
+Please do not mail your portfolio as campus is closed right now.
+Email your portfolio to the College of the Humanities Office by March 1st:

 Bachelor of Humanities and Humanities with Biology